 As part of HRLocker service, customers have access to first-call HR support.
-And, recently, a question to our consultants has come up a couple of times:
+And, recently, a question for our consultants has come up a couple of times:

 A: The first question I’d ask in response is, what would the business purpose of this be?

 But, beware of creating a negative-culture vibe.
-However, if checks are a genuine business requirement – such as to meet compliance or are standard in your industry – or come at request of a vital client for example, then no problem.
+However, if checks are a genuine business requirement, such as to meet compliance or are standard in your industry, or come at the request of a vital client for example, then no problem.
 In this case, as well as document distribution, you should explain the reason in a Town-hall-style address to the team, after which you should be fine.

 Employers also use legislation to not offer positions to those not already in jobs as many unemployed people do not have the same credit profile as those in work.
 So offering jobs only to those already in relevant roles is a loophole often used.